6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 But I did not think about how to do it alongside my job.

-But with time, I realized that I could do it if I took pictures of my dental work and promoted it.
+But with time, I realized I could do it if I took pictures of my dental work and promoted it.

 Two years back, I started my dental photography page using Nikon D850.